-Directors also participate in continuing education, training and development programs.
-There is a mixture of internal and external training designed to improve the Board's and individual directors' insight into the business.
+All Directors are expected to maintain the skills required to discharge their obligations to the Company.
+Directors participate in continuing education, training and development programs.
+There is a mixture of internal and external training designed to improve the Board's and individual Directors' insight into the business.